Can albino people dye their hair? Mystery solved!

 If you want to have fun with your look and experiment with something different, then go ahead.

-You can give your hair a bold colour without being too harsh or too permanent.
+You can give your hair a bold color without being too harsh or too permanent.
 You can change up your style as often as you like and always be on-trend.

-The key to successfully dyeing your own albino strands at home is choosing a semi-permanent, ammonia-free formula.
+Remember: The key to successfully dyeing albino strands at home is choosing a semi-permanent, ammonia-free formula.

 Parting words.